-All was different, I felt a stuck, maybe because she is a woman.
-In fact, she is the first woman who accepted to take part in my project.
+In fact, she was the first woman who agreed to take part in my project.

-I remember perfectly that day, when I met her.
+I remember perfectly the day when I met her.

 Her beauty captured me.

-She looked like those women, in those old pictures of “La dolce vita” of Federico Fellini, like Sofia Loren, when she was young.
+She looked like the women, in old pictures of ‘La dolce vita’ by Federico Fellini; like Sofia Loren, when she was young.

-She looked down, opened her little red bag, took the packet of cigarettes out, they were Malboro Light and she gave one to me.
+She looked down, opened her little red bag, and took the packet of cigarettes out.
+They were Malboro light, and she gave one to me.

-Then, to break the ice, I began asking questions, like I normally do, if I am interested in knowing people and if they are friendly.
+Then, to break the ice, I began asking questions, as I normally do, if I am interested in knowing people – if they are friendly.